 Mirova continuously reviews companies' track record and news flows to identify significant controversies.
 Companies' involvement and resolving measures are taken into account.
 Risks of potential breach may be monitored through engagement to obtain additional assurance.
-Companies determined by Mirova to be in
+Companies determined by Mirova to be in serious breach of OECD Guidelines for Multinational Enterprises or UN Guiding Principles on Business and Human Rights are recognized as doing significant harm and are therefore rendered non-eligible.

-For GSS bonds, if an alert concerning the non-respect of human rights is detected during the review of the issuance, the issuance will be automatically excluded from the investment universe.
+For green bonds, if an alert concerning the non-respect of human rights is detected during the review of the issuance, the issuance will be automatically excluded from the investment universe.
 Issuer's exposure to controversies are also taken into account to ensure that there is no violation to the UN Global Compact, regardless of whether these are linked to the underlying green and/or social projects financed.